Asana/locheck/README.md

 locheck [...]
 ```

-Other install methods may be added upon request as we discover people's needs.
-This project is very new and setting up new installation methods takes time.

 Locheck is not yet popular enough to be in `homebrew/core` and we haven't created a tap yet.

 ## Usage